Executive Director, WCET & Vice President for Technology-Enhanced Education, WICHE

 Manager, Grants, Contracts and Finance, Every Learner Everywhere

 Jenni Atwood joined Every Learner Everywhere in 2022.
 In her role, she leads contract, financial & grant administration for all Every Learner Everywhere projects.
 In addition to extensive project management experience, she is also a book editor and is a regular panel chair and federal grant reviewer for various federal agencies, including the U.S. Department of Health & Human Services.
 She holds a Masters’ degree in Global Studies from the University of North Carolina and a graduate certificate in Nonprofit Management from Regis University.
 Jenni is passionate about elevating issues surrounding invisible disabilities such as Sjogren’s, one of the most common, and yet most undiagnosed, autoimmune diseases in the United States.

 Rosa Calabrese has been with WCET since 2014.
-As the manager of digital design, she is responsible for creating and managing WCET’s digital assets including both web and graphic design.
+As the senior manager of digital design, she is responsible for creating and managing WCET’s web and graphic design.
 She is additionally responsible for maintaining the web accessibility and user experience of the WCET website.
 Before coming to WCET, she worked as a program assistant at the Danish Institute for Study Abroad in Copenhagen.
-She received a bachelor’s degree in 2013 at the University of Denver, where she studied both Electronic Media Arts Design and Sociology from the University of Denver in 2013.
+She received an MS in Technology, Cybersecurity, and Policy from the University of Colorado Boulder in 2023, and received a BA in Electronic Media Arts Design and Sociology from the University of Denver in 2013.
 She lives in Boulder, Colorado and has a cat named Nora.
-Outside of work, she can be found volunteering with both cats and dogs at a local animal shelter, biking, cooking, running, and reading.
+Outside of work, she enjoys volunteering at the local animal shelter, biking, cooking, running, and reading.